galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 may want to go back to some of your parameter choices in previous XCMS steps.
 > To perform your NA diagnosis, you can use the variableMetadata file and dataMatrix file that you obtained with the last grouping step with the 'Get the Peak List' option to `Yes`.
 The variableMetadata file contains information about your ions: you will find information about the number of peaks detected for each ion.
 The dataMatrix files contains the intensities for each ion and each sample.
+As suggested previously (after the first groupping step), you can use the **Intensity Check** {% icon tool %} module to get an overview of the proportion of NA in your dataset at this step.
 {: .comment}